What is C1 on a Driving Licence? (2025 Update)

 What is C1 on driving licence

-The C1 license, often referred to as a 7.5 tonner, serves as the introductory tier within the HGV license category.
-This license is primarily sought after by individuals aiming to enter the haulage industry as commercial drivers.
-However, the majority of applicants for the C1 license are typically associated with emergency services, notably the police and ambulance services.
-In fact, more than 90% of all C1 driving tests are undertaken by these two essential emergency response sectors.
+The C1 license, often referred to as a 7.5-tonner, is the introductory tier within the HGV license category.
+But what is C1 on a driving licence?
+It allows individuals to drive medium-sized vehicles weighing between 3,500 kg and 7,500 kg, including the load.
+This license is primarily sought by those entering the haulage industry as commercial drivers.
+However, the majority of C1 licence applicants are associated with emergency services, such as the police and ambulance sectors.
+In fact, over 90% of C1 driving tests are conducted for these critical emergency response roles.

 What is the C1 Licence on a Driving Licence?